Xeronaus/Cedaruke/README.md

 - Steam: steam/steamapps/common/Mindustry/mods/

 # Message Me
-If you would like to message me, AKA Xeron590/Xeronaus Finezero, you can do so on Discord!
+If you would like to message me, Xeronaus Finezero, you can do so on Discord!

-Discord: xeronaus
+Discord: xeronaus_finezero

 # Contribution
-You can contribute to Cetadustry by:
+You can contribute to Cedaruke by:
 - Translating it to another language
-- Submitting bug reports
+- Submitting bug reports or fixes
-- Submitting bug fixes
+- Help the development
 - Becoming a tester

 ### How to Contribute